Dermaplaning Vs. Waxing

 Dermaplaning Process and Recovery

-Your dermatologist will assess your skin and begin the treatment of lightly dragging the scalpel over the skin in small sections.
+Your dermatologist will assess your skin and begin the treatment by lightly dragging the scalpel over the skin in small sections.
 The process is done by using short, quick strokes of the scalpel tool in downward motions over the face.

-Dermaplaning can be done once a month for maintenance, however it is best not to have the treatment done too often as the skin can become sensitive or too vulnerable.
+Dermaplaning can be done once a month for maintenance; however, it is best not to have the treatment done too often, as the skin can become sensitive or too vulnerable.

 What Is Waxing?